Potts Point: 19th century

-Other heritage buildings in the area include the Mansions Terrace in Bayswater Road; the terrace and townhouse group extending from 13–29 Challis Avenue; the group of Late Victorian terraces from 1–13 Kellett Street; the gazebo in HMAS Kuttabul; and Bomera and Tarana on the corner of Wylde Street and Cowper Wharf Roadway.
+Other heritage buildings in the area include the Mansions Terrace in Bayswater Road; the terrace and townhouse group extending from 13 to 29 Challis Avenue; the group of Late Victorian terraces from 1–13 Kellett Street; the gazebo in HMAS Kuttabul; and Bomera and Tarana on the corner of Wylde Street and Cowper Wharf Roadway.
 These buildings are all listed on the Register of the National Estate.

 In 1871, Edmund Blacket built Stramshall in Macleay Street for the Hordern family of merchants.
 Thomas Rowe made further additions in 1877.
 The house was later known as Jenner House and was taken over by the Department of Defence, who sold it to the horse breeder Tony Peterson in 1998.
 Peterson sold the house for $15 million in 2009.
-The house was listed by the National Trust in 1967.
+It was listed by the National Trust in 1967.

 Most of the other mansions, such as Orwell, have survived only as street names.
 The area also boasts many fine Victorian-era terraces.
 These are chiefly located along Victoria Street, which bisects Potts Point from north to south, and is widely known for its impressive canopy of plane trees.

 20th century

 Potts Point was the site of some of Australia's earliest blocks of flats, and from the 1920s through to World War II the area was intensively developed along those lines.
 As a result, it boasts the highest concentration of Art Deco architecture in Australia.
-Amongst the most notable examples are the "Macleay Regis", "Cahors" and "Franconia" residential buildings in Macleay Street and "Carinthia" and "Carisbrooke" in Springfield Avenue.
+Amongst the most notable examples are the Macleay Regis, Cahors and Franconia residential buildings in Macleay Street, and Carinthia and Carisbrooke in Springfield Avenue.

 Two notable Streamline Moderne buildings in Australia: the Minerva (or Metro) Theatre and the Minerva Building are in Orwell Street.
 The Metro Theatre (as it was then known) was designed by Bruce Dellit and built in 1940.
 It was the site of the first Australian production of the musical Hair in 1970, and is heritage-listed.

-During the Vietnam War, the Darlinghurst Road precinct (commonly known as Kings Cross), which straddles Potts Point and Elizabeth Bay, became a popular destination for US military personnel on R&R – due chiefly to its proximity to a major naval facility.
+During the Vietnam War, the Darlinghurst Road precinct (commonly known as Kings Cross), which straddles Potts Point and Elizabeth Bay, became a popular destination for US military personnel on R&R, due chiefly to its proximity to a major naval facility.
 Partially as a result of this, the area attracted organised crime syndicates and developed an unsavoury reputation as Australia's drugs and prostitution capital.
 Dozens of hotels constructed at the time ensured that "The Cross" remained a tourism mecca well into the 1990s.

 In 1964, the Rev. Ted Noffs started the Wayside Chapel, an unorthodox Methodist ministry to the Kings Cross area.
 It began as a small drop-in centre in a block of flats at 29 Hughes Street, and grew into a complex that occupies two blocks of flats.
 It is a major welfare and community centre in the area.